thepaiger/Pet-Search-Project/README.md

     * Add search filter and look through adoptable pets

 ## Post-MVP:
-  * Instead of populating all search results that fit criteria, create more of a Tinder set up - randomized pet within search criteria will display with bio details with ability to click through to official profile or "swipe" and move on
+  * Instead of populating all search results that fit criteria, create more of a Tinder set up - randomized pet within search criteria will display with bio details with ability to click through to official profile or "swipe" and move on to next pet
   * Touch event for swiping

 ## Goals: